Grado (wrestler): American deportation storyline (2017–2018)

-Grado made his return to Global Force Wrestling on the 13 July 2017, where he asked Joseph Park for help because if he doesn't marry a United States citizen in order to avoid deportation he will be deported from the United States, so asked Laurel Van Ness on a date which was interrupted by Kongo Kong but answered yes to Grado at the backstage interview and dated Laurel Van Ness the following week.
+Grado made his return to Global Force Wrestling on the 13 July 2017 edition of Impact, where he asked Joseph Park for help because if he does not marry a United States citizen in order to avoid deportation, he would be deported from the United States, so he asked Laurel Van Ness on a date, which was interrupted by Kongo Kong but she answered yes to Grado during a backstage interview and Grado dated Laurel Van Ness the following week.

 On 27 July, Grado proposed to Laurel Van Ness before Kongo Kong came out and scared Grado and Joseph Park away.
-On the 3 August, Grado would team with Braxton Sutter and Suicide as they defeated Fallah Bahh, KM and Mario Bokara, after the match Grado tried to propose again by was attacked by Kongo Kong.
-The following week, Grado and Joseph Park would face Kongo Kong in a handicap match where they were defeated, after the match Grado was saved by Tyrus.
-The following week on Impact Wrestling Grado announced that he was going to be deported, and would say his goodbye's on the following week.
+On the 3 August edition of Impact, Grado would team with Braxton Sutter and Suicide as they defeated Fallah Bahh, KM and Mario Bokara, after the match Grado tried to propose again by was attacked by Kongo Kong.
+The following week, Grado and Joseph Park would face Kongo Kong in a handicap match where they were defeated; after the match Grado was saved by Tyrus.

+The following week on Impact Wrestling, Grado announced that he was going to be deported, and he would say his goodbyes on the following week.
 On the 24 August episode of Impact Wrestling, while Grado said farewell to America on his last night in America, Van Ness came out and proposed to Grado.
-On the 31 August episode of Impact Wrestling, Van Ness revealed that she is Canadian, while Grado needed to marry an American and refused to marry Van Ness because she was Canadian, leaving Van Ness in the process of becoming a maniacal villainess once again.
+On the 31 August episode of Impact Wrestling, Van Ness revealed that she is a Canadian, while Grado needed to marry an American; as a result, Grado refused to marry Van Ness because she was Canadian, leaving Van Ness in the process of becoming a maniacal villainess once again.
 Grado was subsequently granted a work visa by Joseph Park when he signed a sports entertainment contract with Park's law firm.
-Park began using Grado as a "meal ticket" to live a lavish life style and paying Grado very little.
+Park began using Grado as a "meal ticket" to live a lavish lifestyle and paying Grado very little.

 When Grado confronted Park about being underpaid, Park challenged Grado to a match at Bound for Glory for control of Grado's visa.
 Grado did not read the contract which stipulated a Monster Ball's match against Park's brother Abyss.
 Grado was defeated by Abyss at Bound for Glory after Grado was attacked by the villainous Van Ness during the match.
-However, on the following edition of iMPACT, Park apologized to Grado and gave him his visa papers.
-However, a mountie took him away as the papers didn't let him legally work in Canada, where iMPACT's main office was located at the time.
+However, two weeks later on the 16 November edition of Impact, Park apologized to Grado and gave him his visa papers.
+A mountie then took him away as his visa papers were only valid in the United States, but they did not let him legally work in Canada, where Impact Wrestling's main office was located at the time.

-At Impact Wrestling, Grado made his return this time with a new manager and his girlfriend Katarina.